Learn How to Write a Business Feasibility Study

 Feasibility Study Conclusions

-Here's where you draw the conclusions you want your potential investors and customers to understand.
+Here's where you summarize and draw the conclusions you want your potential investors and customers to understand.

 You don't want to introduce statements here that have not been supported by the data and other information you've already presented.
 Your previous study components must support your conclusions clearly and without question.
 Use this section to enforce items you've already mentioned and to make sure previous points are crystal clear.